USA-Flag European-Flag

 libgirepository1.0-dev

-Optional: For color vision cameras, you need additional plugins for “gstreamer”:
+Optional: For color vision cameras, additional plugins for “gstreamer” are needed:

 $ sudo apt-get install gstreamer1.0-plugins-bad